 Iceland is called a waterfall country for a reason.
 The sheer number of its waterfalls, which is 10,000 plus, is mind-blowing.
-However, as you see those displays of nature, you'll realize that Iceland waterfalls take various forms, so you can't get bored exploring them.
-People often wonder why Iceland has that numerous falls, and the reason is the North Atlantic clime combined with Arctic location.
-The former brings frequent rain and snow, whereas the latter results in large glaciers which melt and feed the rivers in summer.
+However, as you see those displays of nature, you'll realize that Iceland waterfalls take various forms, so you won't get bored exploring them.
+People often wonder why Iceland has that many falls, and the reason is the North Atlantic climate combined with an Arctic location.
+The former brings frequent rain and snow, whereas the latter results in large glaciers which melt and feed the rivers in the summer.

 Best time to visit waterfalls in Iceland

 For the utmost experience, visit between late May and early September.
 You'll be rewarded with the largest volumes of roaring water, rainbows forming in the falls in the sunny weather, a variety of hiking trails, and warmer temperatures.
 Additionally, if you come in June or July, you could bathe in the midnight sun.
-Also, in warmer months, you have access to a wider range of viewpoints across Iceland.
+Also, during the warmer months, you will have access to a wider range of vantage points all across Iceland.

 The iconic Gullfoss translated as "Golden Falls" is the most popular waterfall located on the Golden Circle sightseeing route in Southwest Iceland.
-Straddled in two cascades, the waterfall thunders 105 feet (32 m) down the Hvítá River Canyon, which originated by the glacial outbursts in the last age, as geologists say.
+Straddled into two cascades, the waterfall thunders 105 feet (32 m) down the Hvítá River Canyon.
 During the peak runoff in summer, nearly 459 cubic feet (140 cubic m) of water tumble down into the great Gullfossgjúfur Canyon every second.
 So expect to get drenched by the fall's powerful spray if you dare to come closer.

 Skógafoss is another must-see waterfall on these lands of barren beauty.
 Renowned among Iceland's biggest waterfalls, Skógafoss drapes 197 feet (60 m) long and 82 feet (25 m) wide into the Skógá River.
 The mighty waterfall is incorporated in most South Coast tours, but you can also rent a car and easily access this impressive site by the Ring Road.